Analysis of the SiMPL method for density-based topology optimization: Deriving SiMPL

 \subsection{The Fermi--Dirac entropy on $L^p$-spaces}

 In this work, we are interested in a specific function $\varphi \colon L^p(\Omega)\rightarrow\mathbb{R}\cup\{+\infty\}$ known as the (negative) Fermi--Dirac entropy,

-We use the convention $0\ln0=0$.
-Our interest in the Fermi--Dirac entropy lies in the fact that the principal bound constraint of density-based topology optimizaion, $0 \leq \rho \leq 1$ a.e.\ in $\Omega$, is encoded in its effective domain.
+Here and throughout, we use the convention $0\ln0=0$.
+Our interest in the Fermi--Dirac entropy lies in the fact that the principal bound constraint of density-based topology optimization, i.e., $0 \leq \rho \leq 1$ a.e.\ in $\Omega$, is encoded in its effective domain.
 The following lemma lists several properties of $\varphi$.